omokhele/Naija-Wiki-App/README.md

 The wiki is built to enhance your visual enjoyment.

 The app employs full CRUD and has a fully functional database, allowing for creating, reading, updating and deleting books as needed.
 The app capacity is inexhaustible.

+The app is a working full-stack application, using the MERN stack:
+Node JS
+MongoDB/Mongoose
+Express JS
+React
 ___

 ### MVP